einfachesholz/Shadowspire/README.md

 # Shadowspire
-Shadowspire is a game i created for my NEA.
+Shadowspire is a game I created for my NEA.